 This happened to Incredibles, a Denver edibles company that’s been doing business (and maintaining a Facebook page) for years.
 And although they’re not doing anything illegal, their Facebook and Instagram accounts were shut down with a message that said they were violating policy.
 Despite many attempts to contact the company, the CEO of Incredibles, Rick Scarpello, hasn’t received an answer to exactly what the violation is.

 Apparently, you don’t even have to sell marijuana products for your social media accounts to be taken down.
-Center Mass Media is a cannabis marketing company who’s experienced the brunt of social media shutdown as well.
+Center Mass Media is a cannabis marketing company that’s experienced the brunt of social media shutdown as well.
 The company has had several different Instagram accounts removed, which is actually something that has seriously impacted their business.

 Social media is something most businesses turn toward for advertisement and awareness.
 It can literally make or break a business, and companies rely on it to build followers and gain recognition.
 It’s also been a huge tool in marijuana legalization efforts and is the main source of information on marijuana law, policy, studies, medical information, movements, and more.